meshoelnemr/trivia_games_reverse/README.md

 ## Trivia games answers

-This repository contains answers to trivia games questions obtained by reverse engineering the apks of the games.
+This repository contains answers to trivia games questions obtained by reverse engineering the games apks.

 **Tools used**
 * python
-* jd-jui
+* jd-gui
 * dex2jar
 * apktool